 “Let’s go for a walk,” I suggest.
-The three of us walk to Central Park and sit by a fountain.
+The three of us walk acrfoss Fifth Avenue and into Central Park.
+We sit by a fountain.
 The noise and bustle of the City drops away.
 I take out the itinerary from Scorsese and read it to Jack, The first event is a sound check at CBGB’s at 8 pm.
-After that, we’ll be busy with no break until Saturday night.
+After that, we will be busy with no break until Saturday night.

 “What’s wrong,” Jack asks again.